MissionToPsyche-Iridium/iridium_19d_surface_vr-uci/README.md

 ***Scene Progress:*** Progress within a scene is displayed at the top-center of the player’s camera as a percentage of the number of objects that have been interacted with.
 Upon 100% completion, the game will allow the player to read their current information panel, then a new popup will appear prompting them to either continue to the next scene, or remain on the same scene.

 ***Object interaction:*** Interactable objects are located within each game scene.
 They can be identified by yellow strobing lights.
 Once the player hovers over an interactable object with their controller, it will vibrate, and the raycast will change color from white to blue.
-Clicking on an object will prompt an information panel to popup that will automatically close after 10 seconds.<br>
+Clicking on an object will prompt an information panel to popup that will automatically close after 10 seconds.
 ![Object Interaction Tutorial (when first open scene)](https://github.com/user-attachments/assets/f0a74310-c46d-4be0-b9c0-d1faac6e0dae)

-**-----------------------------------------------------------------------------------------------------------------------------** <br>
-**Team Members** <br>
-David Branson <br>
-Armani Cardenas <br>
-Caroline David <br>
-Yeseul Lim <br>
-Dylan Gilbert Peppard <br>
-Jonathan Vigil <br>

-**University name** <br>
-University of California, Irvine (UCI)
+---

 **Screenshots (App)** <br>
 ![1231image](https://github.com/user-attachments/assets/68596e09-ebf6-4e5d-b62a-0301f8c4c01d)